This project offers you the chance to work on enrichment with captive orangutans and sun bears at the world-renowned Samboja Lestari Rescue Centre.

 The weather is also quite constant throughout, and whilst it can rain at any time of the year due to the rainforest climate, you can expect mostly dry weather with temperatures averaging 29-31°C (84-88°F) in the daytime and 24°C (75°F) at night.

-You will need to fly into Balikpapan Airport on your project start date, arriving between 7am-5pm, with most international flight routes going via Jakarta International Airport (Soekarno-Hatta International Airport).
-Upon arrival into Balikpapan Airport, you will be met by a project representative in the arrivals hall who will then transfer you to Samboja Lodge.
+You will need to fly into Balikpapan Airport on your project start date, arriving between 7am-6:15pm, with most international flight routes going via Jakarta International Airport (Soekarno-Hatta International Airport) or Singapore.
+Upon arrival at Balikpapan Airport, you will be met by a project representative in the arrivals hall who will then transfer you to Samboja Lodge.
 This transfer takes approximately one hour.

-If you arrive a day early and stay in a hotel close to Balikpapan Airport, we will be able to arrange your transfer to Samboja Lodge from there.
-Please let us know if you would like any suggestions.
+If you arrive a day early and stay in a hotel close to Balikpapan Airport, we can arrange your transfer to Samboja Lodge from there.

 To join this project, you will need a tourist visa which you can get on arrival in Indonesia.
 The cost of this visa is approximately US$35.